anthonyjluo/challenge/README.md

 We can do this because if array[middle] = array[start], even if array[start] is the maximum, the maximum value will still be present in the list at the middle index.

 However, in the worst case scenario, we hit this edge case O(N) times, and thus the worst case performance is O(N).
+For example, this would occur with the array [5, 5, 5, 5, 5, 5, 5, 5, 5, 6, 5].

+There is another edge case where the whole list is shifted, thus making the list a sorted list.
+In this scenario, no index has the property of array[index] > array[index] + 1.
+My implementation handles this by returning the last element of the list, which should hold the maximum, if it can't find an index with this property.

-2. Since it's binary search, where the list to be searched is halved on each recursion, the order of growth time amortized is O(log(N)), but worst case the order of growth is O(N).
+2. Since it's binary search, where the list to be searched is halved on each recursion, the order of growth time amortized is O(log(N)), but worst case the order of growth is O(N), again due to certain edge cases.

 3. For a list of 1 million elements, my current implementation is both O(1) in space and amortized O(log(N)) in time performance-wise.
 My solution also specifically uses a while loop, so there won't be any overflows on the stack caused by too large of a recursion depth.
+Thus, I can't think of a more performant solution to this problem.